jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/distributed-upgrade-orchestration-process-using-the-cli.rst

     :ref:`Installing a Subcloud Using Redfish Platform Management Service
     <installing-a-subcloud-using-redfish-platform-management-service>`.

+-   Duplex (|AIO-DX|/Standard) upgrades are supported, and they do not require remote install using Redfish.

--   All subclouds are clear of management-affecting alarms \(with the exception of the alarm upgrade in progress\).
+-   All subclouds are clear of management-affecting alarms (with the exception of the alarm upgrade in progress).

 -   All hosts of all subclouds must be unlocked, enabled, and available.